Are you a primary school teacher wanting to know what to do to help a child in your class who stammers?

 Read our suggestions sheets for advice about specific classroom situations.

 Learn how to build young children’s resilience at our MPC ‘Building confidence and resilience in children who stammer’ course

-- learn how to build resilience in children under 8 years of age (not just children who stammer)
+- learn how to build confidence and resilience in children (not just children who stammer)

 - read more and enrol in a course here